A Summer Place (film): Release and reception

-"Theme from A Summer Place"
+Music

-The 1960 instrumental hit "Theme from A Summer Place", composed by Max Steiner, was used in the film as a secondary musical theme (not the main title theme) for scenes featuring Molly and Johnny.
+The 1960 instrumental hit "Theme from A Summer Place", composed by Max Steiner, was used in the film as a secondary musical theme (not the main title theme), originally orchestrated by Murray Cutter for scenes featuring Molly and Johnny.
 The version used in the film was recorded by Hugo Winterhalter.
-It was later arranged and recorded by Percy Faith and performed by his orchestra.
+It was later rearranged and recorded by Percy Faith and performed by his orchestra.
 In 1960, the Percy Faith version reached number one on the Billboard Hot 100 chart for nine consecutive weeks, a record at that time.
 The theme has been covered in instrumental or vocal versions by numerous other artists, including The Lettermen, Andy Williams, The Chordettes, Cliff Richard, Julie London, Billy Vaughn, Joanie Sommers, and The Ventures, and has been featured in many other films and television programs.
-Percy Faith would re-record the piece twice; first in 1969 and later in 1976 prior to his death.
+Percy Faith would re-record the piece twice; first in 1969 and later in 1976.